ayushipatel2008/ayushipatel2008/README.md

 🎯 **Embedded Systems Engineer | Edge AI | IoT | Robotics Enthusiast**

 I build **embedded systems that bridge hardware, software, and intelligence** — from real-time MCU firmware to machine learning at the edge.
-Currently, I’m working on **robotics and PLC-based control systems at Neuro42**, and developing my expertise in **RTOS, Embedded Linux, and IoT**.
+Currently, I’m working on **robotics and PLC-based control systems at a startup**, and developing my expertise in **RTOS, Embedded Linux, and IoT**.

 ---